 I suspect the charter schools are being aggressive at securing space now, because they believe that the next mayor will be less pro-charter.

-Bloomberg has been the Mayor charter schools dream about.For better or worse, the change on Nostrand is going to make the change on Franklin look minor.
+Bloomberg has been the Mayor charter schools dream about.The change on Nostrand will make the one on Franklin look minor

 whynot, i suspect you are correct. it would certainly be hard to be MORE pro-charter than Bloomberg.
 But DFER is throwing so much money around these days that it's difficult to know what to expect (see Hakeem Jeffries). i suppose it depends on the core constituency and fundraising abilities of the candidate, and perhaps more specifically whether said candidate has federal ambitions.